SUNSHINE COAST BEAR ALLIANCE

 Our Mission

-Is to end negative human-bear encounters on our Sunshine Coast by fostering a pragmatic understanding and appreciation of our coast’s bears that will promote a safe and respectful coexistence between our bears, residents and visitors to the community.
+We aspire to end negative human-bear encounters on the lower Sunshine Coast through education, understanding and appreciation of our bears and to promote safe, respectful coexistence between wildlife, residents and visitors to the community.

 Our History

-In October 2019 in response to the significant number of black bears killed in our community during the years’ bear season a small group of compassionate citizens banded together to ascertain the reasons for the unfortunate demise of these bears.
+In October 2019, in response to the significant number of black bears killed in the community during bear season, a small group of compassionate citizens banded together to ascertain the reasons for the demise of these bears.

-Shared beliefs and a shared determination to create a safe and respectful environment for our Sunshine Coast bear families in which to live lead to the formation of the Sunshine Coast Bear Alliance.
+Shared beliefs and determination led to the formation of the Sunshine Coast Bear Alliance.

-We believe that bears and all wild animals deserve our respect and deserve to live in our community in their wild state.
+We believe that bears and all wildlife deserve our respect.

-To replace fear with knowledge through a variety of educational measures in our community; from door to door informational campaigns, community presentations, to collaborations with local agencies and governments our goal is to create a safe and respectful environment for our bears and residents to co-exist.
+We strive to replace fear with knowledge through a variety of educational measures; door to door informational campaigns, community presentations, and collaborations with local agencies and governments.

-To work collaboratively with local governments to address development and habitat loss such that; future development allows for wildlife travel corridors and the inclusion of those corridors into future Official Community Plans as well as the protection of den sites and other sensitive bear and wildlife habitat.
+We work collaboratively with local governments to address habitat loss from development such that; future development allows for the inclusion of wildlife travel corridors into Official Community Plans, as well as for the protection of den sites and other sensitive bear and wildlife habitat.